 Meghan Markle is an American actor; she is best known for starring in legal drama, Suits.
 The Duchess of Sussex joined the royal family in May 2018, when Meghan and Harry married at Windsor Castle.

-In October 2018, The Duke and Duchess of Sussex announced their royal baby news.
+The Duke and Duchess of Sussex welcomed their baby boy on 6 May, weighing 7lbs 3oz (3.2 kg).

 Royal baby celebrations in London

 - See the Coca-Cola London Eye light up in red, white and blue upon the arrival of the royal baby.

 - Celebrate in style with GONG's Royal High Tea, featuring royal baby-inspired treats and Instagram-worthy views of London.